-In FY2020, we further optimized our green power to 1,021,294 (an increase from FY2019 of 652,370KW), directly supporting renewable energy.
-We continue to adhere to strict waste classification at the source, we have introduced new methods to perform internal recycling of waste water, enabling them to become reusable resources and lowering reliance on outsourcing.
-In FY2020, we implemented two major waste reduction projects which have resulted a total benefit of 49 ton of water saved and 64 ton of waste recycled.
-As a result of our implementation waste recycling projects, the total water consumption was further reduced in 2020 by 8.3%.
-We are committed to complying with or exceeding all relevant regulatory requirements, to prevention of pollution and to continual improvement in the environmental, health and safety performance of its operations, processes and products.
+In FY2021, we further optimized our green power to 1,341,933, directly supporting renewable energy.
+We continue to adhere to strict waste classification at the source, we have introduced new methods to perform internal recycling of wastewater, enabling them to become reusable resources and lowering reliance on outsourcing.
+In FY2021, we continued improving the two major waste reduction projects which have resulted a total cumulative benefit of 227,115 ton of water saved and 306,158 ton of waste recycled.
+As a result of our implementation waste recycling projects, the total water consumption was further reduced in 2021.
+We are committed to complying with or exceeding all relevant regulatory requirements, to prevention of pollution and to continual improvement in the environmental, health and safety performance of its operations, processes, and products.